-Here’s answers to all the questions I’m most commonly asked – if you want to know something that’s not explained here, do tweet me
+Here are answers to all the questions I’m most commonly asked – if you want to know something that’s not explained here, do DM me @notlamb to get a quick answer!

 Why did you start your blog?